This tutorial explains about super keyword in java which is quite used in java programs. It covers details like what super keyword is,

 What is super keyword in Java

-is a keyword which is used by subclasses to access the instance variable, method and constructor of immediate superclass.
+In java, super is a keyword which is used by subclasses to access the instance variable, method and constructor of immediate superclass.

 The keyword super

 itself suggests that it's a reference variable of superclass.
-It is similar as this
+It is similar as this keyword except that it is used by subclasses to access the superclass members.

 What is immediate superclass ?